Alberobello Puglia

 Beside the numerous chic shops in town, Split offers a few markets that were terrific.
 A popular one is the Green Market.
 This farmers’ market has stalls of fruits & vegetables.
 In addition, they offer a large meat selection.

-There is an another market which we loved – the one with beautiful clothes!
+There is another market which we loved – the one with beautiful clothes!
 This market was at the end of the Riva.
 Some beautiful beach cover-ups and dresses are now in our suitcases!

 ▶︎ Split is only a 3 hour drive from Dubrovnik, which is definitely worth a visit! 🚘